CSU Online Grad Students have Plans Related to their Career

 Include any previous experience in student affairs and other relevant work experiences, along with position titles, dates of employment, institutions, and major responsibilities.

-We recommend selecting three references that are a current or former supervisor, a faculty member, and a student affairs professional.
+• We recommend selecting two references that are a current or former supervisor, a faculty member, and a student affairs professional.

 Complete the online graduate application and pay the nonrefundable application processing fee (payable online).
 As soon as you have completed the required information, please submit your application.
 Your application will not be reviewed until it is complete and all required materials have been received.